Close Menu

 • Certificate Pinning: Beyond enabling HTTPS, implement certificate pinning in your app.
 This practice involves specifying which certificate the server is expected to use, thereby reducing the risk of man-in-the-middle (MITM) attacks.

 • Always Use HTTPS: Enforce HTTPS for all external connections.
-This includes third-party services and APIs your app interacts with.
+This includes third-party services and APIs that your app interacts.

 Control Background Data Use